The Australian Government Department of Social Services

-The Brain Injury Association of Tasmania express their sincere appreciation to The Australian Government Department of Social Services for funding the Recognise, Respect, Respond, and Reform Program of which the National Assistance Card is an integral part of.
+The Brain Injury Association of Tasmania express their sincere appreciation to The Australian Government Department of Social Services for funding the Recognise, Respect, Respond, and Reform Program of which the National Assistance Card is an integral part.

-People with lived experience of brain injury and service providers have provided critical insight to the National Assistance Card Project.
+People with disability and health conditions, their families, carers and service providers have provided critical insight to the National Assistance Card Project.

-The National Assistance Card team acknowledge and thank the National Assistance Card working group, Brain Injury Peer Support Groups, and other people with brain injury, their families, carers and service providers across Australia for providing their input and feedback to the National Assistance Card Project.
-Particular thanks to: Cate and Georgia Curwood, Jonathan McCall and Andrea Smith for your selflessness in speaking with the media about your brain injury and the National Assistance Card; the Working Group, consisting of volunteer members, for their time and expertise in testing the online application platform and Card resources; and to Andy Rodman and Nicho Baily for your promotional work in photo and video shoots.
+The National Assistance Card team acknowledge and thank the National Assistance Card working group, Brain Injury Peer Support Groups, Autism Advisory Group and other people with disability and health conditions, their families, carers and service providers across Australia for providing their input and feedback to the National Assistance Card Project.
+Particular thanks to: Pen Brake, Cate and Georgia Curwood, Jonathan McCall, Paul Pritchard and Andrea Smith for your selflessness in speaking with the media about the impacts of your disability and the benefits of the National Assistance Card for you; the Working Group, consisting of volunteer members, for their time and expertise in testing the online application platform and Card resources; the Autism Advisory Group, for their time and expertise in adapting the resources and application options for the autistic community; and to Nicho Baily, Lisa Berry, Donna Kenny and Andy Rodman for your promotional work in photo and video shoots.